basedAssets/basedAssets/docu/whitepaper.md

 When a forge falls below minimum collateral ratio, anyone can trigger a (partial) liquidation, either with their own funds or via treasury funds.
 Both methods pay part of the overcollateralization as an incentive/fee, with the remainder staying in the forge to increase its collateral ratio, improving forge health with each partial liquidation.

 ### 6.1 User-Funded Liquidations
-- Liquidator pays back portion/full loan amount
+1. Liquidator pays back portion/full loan amount
-- Receives corresponding collateral plus rewards:
+2. Liquidator receives corresponding collateral plus 10% of overcollateral as liquidation incentive
-  - 10% of overcollateral as liquidation incentive
+3. 10% of overcollateral goes to treasury
-- 10% of overcollateral goes to treasury
+4. remaining overcollateral stays in the forge, improving forge health

 ![User-Funded Liquidation](LiquidationUser.png)

-**Example: User-Funded Liquidation of a bUSD-Forge**
+#### Example: User-Funded Liquidation of a bUSD-Forge

 bUSD-Forge A has a minimum collateral ratio of 120%.
 It currently holds cbBTC collateral worth $119 (based on the oracle price of cbBTC) and a 100 bUSD loan (including accrued interest).
 This gives a collateral ratio of 119% (119 / 100), meaning the forge is undercollateralized and eligible for liquidation.